Jes Interview Banner

 Q8.
 Tell us something about the blogs on your website.
 How do you develop the ideas and flow of the entire content?

 Ans: I won’t lie here; my blog is my weak point.
-I recently blogged for the first time in years, and I used AI to help me write it.
+I recently blogged for the first time in years and used AI to help me write it.

 The majority of our blog content is written by our clients.
-We have a questionnaire that we send out after their session.
+We send out a questionnaire after their session.
 Once they fill it out, it goes into a blog.

 One of my goals is to get back into blogging because I know how important it is.